Munnu/PersonalWebsite-Wagtail/diary.md

 I totally forgot this bamboozled me.
 When adding the category row in models, there will be an empty column at first.
 In order to populate category types, go to the Wagtail /admin/ page, then upon logging in, look at the left pane and select Snippets, from there do
 **Snippets > Name_Of_Page_Type_That_Has_Category_Table** to add categories.

+### Filtering Blog Tags on current subdomain

+Original Glitch:

+- I needed to fix the 'tags' section, as it's linking to another subdomain.
+Not really sure what's going on here yet.
+Unrelated but likely necessary: I also have not created a tags page for the blog subdomain.

+- Now the other half of the issue is making blog-tags not go to the other subdomain when listing all the tags.

+Solutions to Glitch:

+- I figured out that I have to create a new tags page, give it a slug (I called it blog-tag).
+Go into the blog_page.html template, change the slugurl to look for blog-tag.
+- The other half has something to do with handling an empty request from the model's end and also specifically filtering on current domain.
+See commit: [87dad77](https://github.com/Munnu/PersonalWebsite-Wagtail/commit/85dad7702e3afb0bdf3baa54aadc6d180b8395b5)

 ------
 **Entry - July 15, 2017
 **